Windsurf-Samples/windsurf-walkthrough/README.md

 ./
 ├── contact-form-app/     # Example codebase (React + Python)
 └── script/              # Windsurf interaction tutorials
-    └── by-modality/    # Feature-specific walkthroughs
+    └── by-[x]/    # Alternative use-case-specific walkthroughs
 ```

 ## Getting Started

-The walkthroughs in `script/by-modality/` will guide you through various Windsurf features and demonstrate how to:
+The walkthroughs in `script/` will guide you through various Windsurf features and demonstrate how to:
 - Collaborate effectively with an AI coding assistant
 - Navigate and understand existing codebases
 - Make targeted code improvements